-All SNHU students receive e-mail addresses and all residence hall rooms have high speed Internet connections (one connection per student).
-Every classroom and residence hall also has access to a wireless network.
+All SNHU students receive e-mail addresses and all residence hall rooms have both wired and wireless Internet connections.
+Every classroom also has access to a wireless network.

 Resident students are provided cable TV service and (upon request) telephone and voice-mail service.
+The mySNHU system is used by students to search and register for courses, view grades, add/drop courses, view announcements, view their calendars, and perform other procedures.
+Policies that govern technology use at SNHU can be found in mySNHU.

-The Department of Computing Resources also supports mySNHU, the system used by students to search and register for courses, view grades, add/drop courses, view announcements, view their calendars, and perform other procedures.
 The BlackboardTM system is used for many online and hybrid courses to manage and deliver coursework.

-A student help desk is available that can assist with software-related issues with any computer.
+A technology help desk is available that can assist with soft-ware-related issues with any computer.
 Additionally, the help desk staff is certified to perform warranty-covered hardware repairs on Dell computers and Apple computers.
 This service is provided at no charge.